NOT-LPC/notlpc-concept/content/_index.md

       Committee meetings and all are encouraged to attend our AGM.

 sections:
-  - heading: NHS Long Term Plan Published
+  - heading: NHS Long Term Plan
-    cta: "PSNC response"
+    cta: "PSNC overview & response"
     link: "https://psnc.org.uk/our-news/nhs-long-term-plan-published/"
     color_classes: bg-primary-color-light black
     image: "/images/frontpage.jpg"
     copy: >-
-      NHS England will work with Government to make greater use of community pharmacists’ skills and opportunities to engage patients;
+      NHS England will work with Government to make greater use of community pharmacists’ skills and opportunities to engage patients.
-      NHS England and the Government will explore further efficiencies through reform of reimbursement and wider supply arrangements;
+      NHS England and the Government will explore further efficiencies through reform of reimbursement and wider supply arrangements.
-      NHS England will work with community pharmacists and others to provide opportunities for the public to check their health, through tests for high blood pressure and other high-risk conditions; and
-      NHS 111 will start direct booking into GP practices across the country, as well as referring on to community pharmacies who can support urgent care and promote patient self-care and self-management.

 published: true
 ---